Translation invariant pure state and its split property: Symmetry of a translation invariant pure state on

-\vsp \NI {\bf THEOREM 3.10:} Let $\omega$ be a translation invariant factor state on $\cla$ and $\psi$ be an extremal point $K_{\omega'}$.
-We consider the representation $\pi$ of $\clo_d \otimes \tilde{\clo}_d$ described as in Proposition 3.2.
-If $\omega$ is lattice symmetric pure state then we have the duality relation
+\vsp \begin{thm} Let $\omega$ be a translation invariant, reflection symmetric with twist $g_0$, pure state on $\clb$ and $\psi$ be an extremal point $K_{\omega'}$ and $\pi$ as described as in Theorem 4.4.
+Then the following statements are true: